jiawei397/deno_date_log/README.md

 logger2.error("error2");
 ```

-then will generate a log named like `deno.2021-07-12.log` in logs
+Then will generate a log named like `deno.2023-06-16.log` in logs dir.